MischaU8/yumyum/snapping/snap-to-existing-segment-temp-snap-guides_jMkgo2Xrq6g.md

 yum yum
-Floyd here with a quick look at snapping to existing segments in plasticity when creating new lines or Curves you can hover your mouse over an edge or segment and press the shift key to create a
+Floyd here with a quick look at snapping to existing segments in Plasticity when creating new lines or Curves you can hover your mouse over an edge or segment and press the shift key to create a